 Fractures Involving the Pulp

 When a fracture reaches the dental pulp — the innermost part of the tooth containing nerves and blood vessels — the situation is more complex.
 This type of injury often causes noticeable pain and may require more involved treatment.
+Prompt dental evaluation is particularly important in these cases.

 Root Fractures

 A fracture that extends into the root of the tooth beneath the gum line can be difficult to detect without a dental X-ray.
+Root fractures may affect the long-term viability of the tooth and require careful clinical assessment.

 Understanding Tooth Anatomy: Why Fractures Matter